apache/nuttx/configs/ez80f910200zco/README.txt

    /* Set up global variables */

+   UPDATE:  I don't know if 4.11.1 has this same problem (I bet not since I submitted the bug to ZiLOG), but I have permanently worked around the above problem for all ZiLOG compiler.

 Other Versions
   If you use any version of ZDS-II other than 4.11.0 or if you install ZDS-II at any location other than the default location, you will have to modify